mstarrrsui/ReactStarterTS/README.md

 You probably don't want to give up type checking; that's rather the point of TypeScript.
 So what you can do is use the [fork-ts-checker-webpack-plugin](https://github.com/Realytics/fork-ts-checker-webpack-plugin).
 It runs the type checker on a separate process, so your build remains fast thanks to `transpileOnly: true` but you still have the type checking.
 Also, the plugin has several optimizations to make incremental type checking faster (AST cache, multiple workers).

 ### Compatibility

 * TypeScript: 2.4.1+
 * webpack: 4.x+ (please use ts-loader 3.x if you need webpack 2 or 3 support)
 * node: 6.11.5 minimum (aligned with webpack 4)

-If you become aware of issues not caught by the test suite then please let us know.
-Better yet, write a test and submit it in a PR!